 - Capable of cleaning embedded dirt: The upgrade in power and agitation enables the V10 to clean embedded dirt even on medium-pile carpets.
 However, it can only do it for 5-minute bursts.

-- Large dust cup than the V8: It can hold up to 0.76 liters of dirt, almost doubling that of the V8.
+- The large dust cup holds up to 0.76 liters of dirt, almost doubling the capacity of the V8.

-- Fully sealed system: The V10 has a fully sealed system that can block up to 0.3 microns of dirt.
+- Fully sealed system: The V10 features a fully sealed system that can block particles as small as 0.3 microns.
 This feature was proven in a fog test, keeping the fog from seeping through the exhaust.

 - Powerful motor: The new V10 motor is more powerful and efficient thanks to the new dust bin configuration.

-The Dyson V10 Absolute is a huge step forward in James Dyson’s vision of cord-free stick vacuums replacing bulky uprights.
+The Dyson V10 Absolute represents a significant step forward in James Dyson’s vision for cord-free stick vacuums, replacing bulky upright models.

 This product has the power, versatility, and portability you’d want from a cord-free stick vacuum.